History of Restoration in Antigonish

 Habitat Unlimited, a local stewardship group that is not longer active, completed extensive restoration work on the James River and Brierly Brook between 1994 and 2004 which paved the way for stream restoration in Nova Scotia, demonstrating through scientific studies that digger logs could restore habitat and increase salmon populations.
 The Antigonish Rivers Association still maintains habitat restoration structures that Habitat Unlimited installed almost 30 years ago.

-Since 2013 the Antigonish Rivers Association has been an active stewardship group and has completed restoration projects in the 4 major watersheds, addressing issues such as bank erosion and channel widening.
+Since 2013 the Antigonish Rivers Association has been an active watershed stewardship group, completing restoration projects in the 4 major watersheds, addressing issues such as bank erosion, over widened channels, loss of biodiversity and re-establishing forested buffer zones along rivers.
 Guided by technical support from the Nova Scotia Salmon Association’s Adopt a Stream program, ARA has completed dozens of restoration projects using well established habitat restoration techniques.

 Common Threats to Aquatic Habitats